CanWIN Curated Vocabularies

-Using controlled vocabularies is an important step in data curation.
-It is a means of standardizing data so that it can be easily understood and reused by domain and non-domain experts, as well as shared between different systems.
+Using curated terms or controlled vocabularies is an important step in data curation.
+It is a means of standardizing data so that it can be easily understood and reused, as well as shared between different systems.
 Controlled vocabularies are applied to your data before it is published.

 Describing variables

 There are certain variable descriptors that can be added to a tabular data, that gives a user more information about the variables in your data file.
-These descriptors are added as columns in your data file beside the variable they describe.
+These descriptors are added as columns in your data file beside the variable they describe, or they are added to your dataset's data dictionary

 For example, Result Value Qualifiers (RVQs) are a list of codes that explain erroneous or missing data.
 Consider the case where your dataset contains erroneous values because your instrument failed.
 By adding a result_value_qualifier column to your data, and adding the code FEF (Field Equipment failed) where the values are erroneous, this allows users to understand right away that there is an issue with those values because of instrument failure.